Architecture is another beneficiary of the AI revolution.

 Without a doubt, built environment industries, like many others, are gearing up for transformative change in the coming years.

-IE University continues to prepare its students to head out into the world of work with a comprehensive view of the latest professional practices and of course, technology is at the forefront.
-As the AI revolution continues, our graduates from the Master in Business for Architecture and Design will certainly be well-placed to deal with what lies ahead.
+IE School of Architecture & Design continues to prepare its students to head out into the world of work.
+This is achieved with a comprehensive view of the latest professional practices with technology at the forefront.
+As the AI revolution continues, graduates of the Master in Business for Architecture & Design will reimagine the future.